Matteo Ricci

-Matteo Ricci (/it/; Matthaeus Riccius; 6 October 1552 – 11 May 1610) was an Italian Jesuit priest and one of the founding figures of the Jesuit China missions.
-He created the Kunyu Wanguo Quantu, a 1602 map of the world written in Chinese characters.
-In 2022, the Apostolic See declared its recognition of Ricci's heroic virtues, thereby bestowing upon him the honorific of Venerable.
+Matteo Ricci (/it/; Matthaeus Riccius; 利玛窦 (Lì Mǎdòu); 6 October 1552 – 11 May 1610) was an Italian Jesuit who served in the court of Ming dynasty China and one of the founding figures of the Jesuit China missions.
+He created the Kunyu Wanguo Quantu, a 1602 world map written in Chinese characters.
+In 2022, the Apostolic See declared its recognition of Ricci's heroic virtue, thereby bestowing upon him the honorific of a Venerable.

 Ricci arrived at the Portuguese settlement of Macau in 1582 where he began his missionary work in China.
 He mastered the Chinese language and writing system.
 He became the first European to enter the Forbidden City of Beijing in 1601 when invited by the Wanli Emperor, who sought his services in matters such as court astronomy and calendrical science.
-He emphasized parallels between Catholicism and Confucianism but opposed Buddhism.
-He converted several prominent Chinese officials to Catholicism.
+He emphasized parallels between Catholicism and Confucianism, and he converted several prominent Chinese officials to Catholicism.
 He also worked with several Chinese elites, such as Xu Guangqi, in translating Euclid's Elements into Chinese as well as the Confucian classics into Latin for the first time in history.

-Early life
+Life

 Ricci was born on 6 October 1552 in Macerata, part of the Papal States and today a city in the Italian region of Marche.
 He studied the classics in his native hometown and studied law at Rome for two years.
 He entered the Society of Jesus in April 1571 at the Roman College.
 While there, in addition to philosophy and theology, he also studied mathematics, cosmology, and astronomy under the direction of Christopher Clavius.
 In 1577, he applied for a missionary expedition to the Far East.
 He sailed from Lisbon, Portugal, in March 1578 and arrived in Goa, a Portuguese colony, the following September.
 Ricci remained employed in teaching and the ministry there until the end of Lent 1582 when he was summoned to Macau to prepare to enter China.
 Ricci arrived in Macau in the early part of August.